BradoBrain/CombineLearning/README.md

 .append - operator that publishes the data after the publisher has sent out all of its items.
 It add items to the end.

+.drop(untilOutputFrom: ) - operator that does not publishes or send items down to the pipeline until it receives items from second pipeline that will give a signal to accept the publishing.

+.dropFirst - operator that able to prevent a certain number of items from initially being published.

 //Timing control